gmp26/site/sources/resources/G2_RT3/index.md

 So the equation of the circle of radius 3 with centre $(-1,2)$ is $$(x+1)^2 + (2-y)^2 = 9$$.

-> ####Exercise
+<div class=".well">####Exercise

-> Expand out the brackets and experiment with different ways of writing this equation.
-Which way(s) do you find most convenient, and why?
+Expand out the brackets and experiment with different ways of writing this equation.
+Which way(s) do you find most convenient, and why?</div>

-> ####Exercise
+<div class=".well">####Exercise

-> Pick a radius and a centre, and find the equation of the corresponding circle, with an explanation.
-Repeat until you find confident.
+Pick a radius and a centre, and find the equation of the corresponding circle, with an explanation.
+Repeat until you find confident.</div>

 THEN SOME SORT OF LINK TO G2_RT7